CoEDL/elpis/docs/wiki/install-elpis-docker.md

 If this is the first time you have run the command, you should see a message "Unable to find image 'coedl/elpis:latest' locally".
 All this means is that Docker has looked to see if there's a local copy of the Docker image, and couldn't find one.
 It will then start to download the image in a series of "layers".
 Each layer will go through a process of Waiting and Pulling (pulling involves Downloading and Extracting).
 When all layers are complete, Docker will create a container from the image and start Elpis in the container.

 When you see a message about the server running, open `http://0.0.0.0:5001` in a browser.
+If you are on a Windows machine, try `http://localhost:5001` instead.

 ![Docker running](assets/elpis-workshop-with-docker/command-2-latest.png)